 On September 30, 2013, we entered into a second worldwide exclusive channel collaboration agreement with Intrexon that governs a "channel collaboration" arrangement in which we will use Intrexon's proprietary technology relating to the identification, design, culturing and/or production of genetically modified cells, DNA vectors and in vivo control of expression for the development and commercialization of LBPs, specifically the direct administration to humans of genetically modified bacterial LBPs for the treatment of diseases of the oral cavity, throat, sinus and esophagus, including, but not limited to, aphthous stomatitis and Behcet's disease (the "LBPs ECC").
-Our efforts in connection with developing bacteria-based biotherapeutics for oral cavity, throat, sinus and esophagus diseases, is being reconsidered.
-Our initial planned focus was to develop a genetically engineered bacterial strain designed to deliver and release a therapeutic locally at the oral disease sites to target pain management, reduce inflammation, and improve patient outcomes in Behcets Disease (and/or Aphtous Stomatitis).
+Our initial planned focus was to develop a genetically engineered bacterial strain designed to deliver and release a therapeutic locally at the oral disease sites to target pain management, reduce inflammation, and improve patient outcomes in Behcets Disease (and/or Aphthous Stomatitis).
 In reviewing and considering the potential opportunities, we concluded that other therapeutic indications may be more commercially viable, and as such, we are exploring other options for the planned focus areas with respect to this collaboration.
+Under the terms of LBP ECC the joint steering committee is meeting to determine a plan to move forward with developing LBPs taking into consideration an allocation of limited financial resources.